2025 Hydration Therapy: Oral Rehydration Lab Codes, IV CPT & ICD-10 Billing Guide for Medicare

 CPT Codes Used When Lab Testing Follows ORT

-• Report E86.0 as the primary diagnosis.
+• Report E86.0 as the primary diagnosis, along with any other supporting ICD-10 codes for dehydration.

 • Use appropriate lab CPT codes for sodium, potassium, and fluid balance assessments.